Amesville, Ohio: June 1998 Flood

-"A nearly $1 million project promises to bring reliable, high speed internet to Amesville, which currently experiences among the slowest internet speeds in the county.

-“We have a fairly low cost of living in our area and beautiful countryside, so I think instead of young people moving away, I could see more people deciding to live here and start businesses,” said Amesville Mayor Gary Goosman.
-“I think young people will do a lot of innovative things because they have access to high-quality broadband.”
+21st century

+In 2007 Amesville became the first village in Ohio to pioneer a new, aerobic wastewater treatment system.
+The village had been grappling with the waste-water issue since at least 1959, when a village ordinance was passed addressing the question, following the contamination of some wells by sewage."
 The Appalachian Regional Commission awarded a $750,000 grant to the Athens County Commissioners for the project, with the county providing $216,320 in local funds according to a press release from U.S. Senator Sherrod Brown’s office.
 Athens County Commissioner Chris Chmiel said local funds will be provided through the county’s American Recovery Plan Act dollars."